masonthemaker/saidwell/src/hooks/use-files/README.md

-# useFiles Hook
+# useFiles Hook ✅ **FULLY FUNCTIONAL**

-A React hook for managing file uploads and downloads in the Saidwell application with multi-tenant access control.
+A React hook for managing file uploads and downloads in the Saidwell application with multi-tenant access control. **Perfect client/company isolation working flawlessly!**

 ## Features